Prag8855/aab/content/guides/german-health-insurance.md

 **[Expat health insurance](#expat-health-insurance)** is the cheapest option.
 This is supposed to be temporary health insurance.
 You can use it to apply for a [freelance visa](/glossary/Freelance%20visa).
 Staying on expat insurance is a really bad idea.
 Switch to public or private health insurance as soon as you can.

+If you just moved to Germany, public health insurers might reject you.
+Private health insurance might be your only option.[^71]

 Don't choose health insurance yourself.
 It's a *really* bad idea when you are self-employed.
 The best option depends on your citizenship, your income, your health, and your plans for the future.
 [Ask an expert](/guides/german-health-insurance#insurance-brokers) to help you choose.

-If you just moved to Germany, public health insurance might reject you.
-Private health insurance might be your only option.[^71]
+This is really important.

 If you are a freelance artist, journalist, publicist or influencer, join the *[[Künstlersozialkasse]]* (KSK).
 They pay half of your health insurance, and half of your [public pension insurance](/glossary/gesetzliche%20Krankenversicherung).
 It's always worth it.
 If you earn less than {{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}}€ per year, you must switch to public health insurance.